ensdomains/docs/dapp-developer-guide/ens-data-guide.md

 It is suitable to extract information such as the list of subdomains a name created, a list of names the address registered, and text keys (eg: Twitter, email, avatar).
 You can also use it to extract analytics information such as registered names though you need to traverse the data multiple times.

-You can see [the list of subgraphs used in the app.ens.domains ](https://github.com/ensdomains/ens-app/blob/dev/src/graphql/queries.js)(all query names ending with \_SUBGRAPH)

 ### Dune Analytics

 * [ENS Dashboard ](https://dune.com/makoto/ens)